BcMbh/Portfolio/README.md

 # Portfolio
 ## Intro
-Projects I've done in college and highschool (incomplete due to different devices)
+Projects I've done in highschool are not fully archieved due to different devices

 ---